 As we slide into fall, how are you doing?
 I hope you’re not in the path of any of the disasters that have been coming at us from all directions.
 You may be feeling that NOTHING could surprise you at this point, but maybe you’ll crack a smile as we visit a town full of tricksters, shake our heads at odd Japanese beauty goals, and enjoy how the small and humble can come together to become mighty.

-Links to the SEPTEMBER 2020 Japanagram features:
+SEPTEMBER 2020 Japanagram e-magazine features

 WHY, JAPAN, WHY?

 Japanese beauty goals: Tall noses, small faces, and big feet

 To Western ears, compliments in Japan often sound like anything but.
 Standards of beauty differ all over the world, but none are as quirky as Japan’s odd love of…read more